rotexsoft/slim-skeleton-mvc-app/documentation/MVCFUNCTIONALITY.md

 * **`The controller with no action and no params route handler:`** `/{controller}[/]`: works in a similar manner to the handler that handles the **`/{controller}/{action}[/{parameters:.+}]`** and **`/{controller}/{action}/`** routes.
 Except that the value of **`S3MVC_APP_DEFAULT_ACTION_NAME`** is used for the method name and the method will always be invoked with no parameters.

 ### **Controller Execution Flow**
-Middlewares added to your app, like the one in **Figure 5**, will be executed for all routes (MVC ones above included) in your app.
+Middlewares added to your app, like the one in **Figure 5** below, will be executed for all routes (MVC ones above included) in your app.
+Such middlewares should be added to **`config/routes-and-middlewares.php`**.
 You can also use the **`preAction()`** and  **`postAction(\Psr\Http\Message\ResponseInterface $response)`** methods in any of your controllers to inject code you want to be executed before and after each action method is run during a request to an action in a specific controller.
 You can create a BaseController